Kindcaddy/GolfCaddy-IOSAPP/deploy/APP-STORE-RELEASE.md

-# KindCaddy App Store Release Runbook
+# KindCaddy App Store Release Runbook(Only if you want to Commercialize it, otherwise, testflight is pretty good)

 End-to-end guide for shipping KindCaddy from a fresh Xcode build all the way to the public App Store, including the TestFlight beta path along the way.